Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things

-Traceroute leverages ICMP Time Exceeded message responded from routers to discover IP-level nodes along router paths.
-Hence, it continuously sends packets with different TTL values.
-In addition, traceroute must choose the destination UDP port number to be an unlikely value (e.g., $>$30,000), making it improbable that an application at the destination is using that port~\cite{fall2011tcp}.
-When traceroute receives a ``port unreachable'', it knows its task has finished.

-Bots that send a sequence of packets containing different TTL and invalid dest ports, to collect link information toward the target area, differ a lot from those legitimate hosts.
-Since the links to transform traffic from specific areas are always stable (or several hops fluctuation), traffic from normal users (not link-probers) always arrive the ingress of ISP with a comparatively stable TTL as well as a valid dest port, while traffic from link-probers must carry different TTL as well as invalid dest ports.
-With these two unique features, we can distinguish the probing flows from other flows, and the hosts creating probing flows will be identified as link-probers.
-Even if the adversary perceives the existence of Linkbait and mutates his probe traffic (e.g., randomizing TTL or prolonging the interval between each packet) to evade from identification, Linkbait can still pick out these probers.
-This situation will be discussed in Section \ref{sec:Security_analysis}.
+Compromised IoT devices that send a sequence of packets containing different TTL and invalid dest ports, to collect link information toward the target area.
+With these two unique features, we can distinguish the probing flows from other flows, and the IoT devices creating probing flows will be identified as link-probers.
 After identifying the link-probers, flow tables are installed on the ingress routers to label probing flows of link-probers in a real-time manner.
-Note that only probing flows of link-probers are labeled while TCP-like flows of link-probers are not modified.
-These labeled probing flows will be recognized and rerouted in the next step.